Do Female Cats Prefer Male Humans?

 Why Are Cats More Affectionate In Heat?

 You might have noticed that your cat is more affectionate in heat and is constantly rubbing off you and nearby objects.
-This is because while in heat, cats are very hormonal and need attention, affection, and a mate to release their sexual tension on.
+This is because while in heat, cats are very hormonal and need attention, affection, and a mate to release their sexual tension.

 Why Are Cats More Affectionate In Heat